terryds/web3grind-ton/docs/dton/create-your-own-tonscanner-with-dton-graphql.md

 Hi, Ton enthusiast!

 In this lesson, we're going to learn how you can create your own Ton Explorer, a.k.a.
 TonScanner, by utilizing DTon GraphQL.
-A Ton Explorer lets you interact with and analyze the TON Blockchain, offering features like transaction lookups and wallet monitoring.
+A Ton Explorer lets you interact with and analyze the TON Blockchain, offering features like transaction lookups.
 Let’s dive in!

 ---